 Sensory is one part of processing our brains can have difficulty with.
 Our brains can get overworked by processing too much.
 Other types of information can be difficult for the brain to process too.
 An example of this are verbal instructions; where information can be easily forgotten right after we’re told.

 Planning and Organisation:

 When it comes to planning, those with dyspraxia can have certain difficulties with it.
 It is also why we can struggle with starting a task because it’s difficult to plan it out.
 When faced with a huge task it can cause the brain to overwork itself.
 This anxiety can cause us to shut down and avoid the task.
 Having the task broken down into chunks makes it easier for us to handle.
 It doesn’t mean others have to break it down for us though, as we can learn to do it ourselves.
 It does mean that certain individuals with dyspraxia may need some extra guidance and understanding.

 I would argue that our emotions can get the better of us.
 This can be because we can have overwhelming emotions at times ~ especially negative.
 There are times where we can have feelings of strong happiness or sadness – a double edged sword really.
 Sometimes, the little things can get to us and leave us in a state of despair.
 Our self-esteem is brittle, so states of anxiety and sadness can hit us badly.
 It’s why we are prone to phobias, stress, anxiety, and even depression.

 Physical & Stamina:

-The major difference between Dyspraxia and Apraxia is, Dyspraxia is when the person is born with it, while Apraxia is a loss of a function (due to an injury, stroke etc).
-However, the conditions are much the same.
+The major difference between them is that dyspraxia is when the person is born with it, while apraxia is a loss of function due to an injury or stroke etc. However, the conditions are much the same in principle.

 There are different types of Dyspraxia and Apraxia which I have listed below: